 Electric Vehicle Tax Credits and Rebates Explained

 The quality of electric cars has improved greatly in recent years.
 And because the cost of lithium-ion batteries has fallen so much, we now have several affordable choices.The federal tax credit can cut your costs by up to $7,500 on top of the impressive discounts offered through Drive Green.
-With these incentives, many electric car models cost much less than the average new car in America as of April 2019.
+With these incentives, many electric car models cost much less than the average new car in America.

 Federal Tax Credits

 Plug-in electric vehicles qualify for a federal income tax credit of up to $7,500.
 The full amount of the tax credit depends on the battery size of the vehicle.
 If you buy the car in one year, you get the credit when you file your 1040 with the Internal Revenue Service (IRS) for that tax year.
 We say “up to” $7,500 because the credit is limited by your tax liability.
 If you owe $7,500 or more, you can take the full credit.
 If you owe less, say $5,000, you can take a credit on what you owe.
 The IRS will not write you a check.

 This tax credit is available to car purchasers only.
 If you lease a car, the leasing company gets the tax credit, which is why several dealers are offering attractive leasing options.
 They are passing at least some of the value of the tax credit onto the terms of the lease.